Anupriya Kapoor

 Anupriya Kapoor is an Indian television actress.
 She is known for playing Taani Banerjee in Star Plus's Tere Liye and Suman in Yeh Hai Aashiqui opposite Harshad Chopda and Shakti Arora respectively.

 Personal life

 Anupriya Kapoor moved to Mumbai with brother Vyom Kapoor when she participated in Voice of India.
 Her parents are separated and she lives with her mother, younger brother and her grandma.
 She has completed her graduation in Political Science through a correspondence course from Delhi University.

 Career

 Kapoor started her career with Star One's Miley Jab Hum Tum.
 Later she appeared in Yash Raj TV's Seven, in Ssshhhh...Phir Koi Hai and in Rishta.com.
 From 2010 to 2011, Kapoor portrayed Taani Banerjee in Star Plus's Tere Liye opposite Harshad Chopda.
 In 2013 she shot an episode for Bindass's Yeh Hai Aashiqui opposite Shakti Arora.
 In 2015, she played Vibha in MTV India's Warrior High.

+Awards

 In 2016, she was honoured with Delhi Gaurav Award.